NYCUciflab/.github/profile/README.md

 ### Medical image analysis
 Our laboratory cooperates with physicians in many hospitals to develop algorithms suitable for various medical images.
 The images we analyzed include X-ray, CT, endoscopic, fundus image and pathological image.
 Current research would focus on auxiliary learning, federated learning, semi-supervised learning and graph convolutional networks.
 ### Bioinformatics
+We focus on adopting various AI models for pharmacogenomics analysis.
+Here different cancer omics data (expression, mutation, copy number, etc.), and the information of drug chemical/molecular fingerprints and biological pathways are properly encoded to extract useful characteristics for predicting drug response and investigating drug repositioning.

 # Recently research topics